Roopaish/Flutter-RoadMap/README.md

   'createdAt': Timestamp.now(), // To sort by time, Timestamp is made available by cloud_firestore 'userId': user!.uid, // To know if the message is send by us or not, so to render UI differently 'username': userData['username'], // username is stored along with message, so that we can fetch and render username only once, rather than fetching it in a FutureBuilder
-});
+  // 'userImage': userData['image_url'], to show userImage alongside the message });
 ```